SolaceDev/solace-dev-codelabs/markdown/design-document-discover-develop-event-driven-apis/design-document-discover-develop-event-driven-apis.md

 ### Generate Custom Code

-Since the AsyncAPI Specification provides a machine readable way to define your Asynchronous applications it allows for the creation of custom code generators.
+Since the AsyncAPI Specification provides a machine-readable way to define your Asynchronous applications it allows for the creation of custom code generators.
 The easiest way to likely do this is to leverage the tooling that the AsyncAPI Initiative has already put in place and create a new template for the [AsyncAPI Generator](https://github.com/asyncapi/generator)

 ### Use an Integration Platform